2019 Gaff•n•Go Event Participants

 Any special tools required for the mystery events will be provided and must be used.
 Please make sure that your tools are clearly marked with your name for identification.

 The GAFF-n-GO LINEMAN’S RODEO is growing rapidly so we are asking you to volunteer one judge for every three participants sponsored by your organization.
 If you are or ever were a qualified practicing, working lineman, you are eligible to be a judge.
 When you volunteer to be a judge, it is important to attend the Judges’ Meeting at 4:00 P.M. on Friday, May 10.
 In this meeting, each event is reviewed and final instructions are given so that our judging can be fair and consistent.

 The journeyman teams and apprentices participating in the rodeo have spent many hours preparing to compete and deserve dedicated judges interested in fair and consistent judging.
 Please review the list of items below to see what is expected and needed to participate as a judge.

 • Prior experience in the Electrical Lineman Trade

 • Wear Hard Hats

 • Wear Hard Sole Shoes

 • Inclement Weather Gear is not required; however, it is a good idea to be prepared because the rodeo will be held – rain or shine.

 Judges will receive a complimentary lunch on Friday and Saturday, and a ticket for the awards banquet on Saturday evening, where they will receive recognition for their contributions.

 We need and welcome judges from all participating utilities and companies.
-Please go to the Judges Registration Form to volunteer for judging.
 Thank you for your support!!